WIND — Its Effect on Flags and Flagpoles

 What is Windspeed Rating?

-Windspeed means the movement of air in an outside environment.
+Windspeed refers to the movement of air in an outside environment.
 Movement can be affected by many factors, including geographic location, weather, pressure gradient, and jet streams.
 In the flag and flagpole industry, when we talk about windspeed ratings, it is nearly always in reference to a flagpole with a flag on it.

 Why is Windspeed Important?

 Windspeed is important to understand because high winds can cause unpleasant side effects for flag flyers.
 For example, a low-quality flag or a flag made of unsuitable material may not hold up to heavy winds, causing the flag to prematurely come apart at the seams or fray on the ends.
-You can follow this link to learn what constitutes a high-quality flag.

 Flag size and wind force are used to calculate the maximum wind-load on a flagpole.
 As a general rule, one quarter to one third of a flagpole's height is equivalent to the maximum length flag that should be flown on it.
 Display of an oversized flag could result in a flagpole that fails.